 Civitas ChildLaw Clinic

 Participation in the Clinic requires both a significant time commitment and flexibility in the student's schedule.
 All students will be expected to attend and conduct court appearances throughout the semester, and to be available to attend to other client business during regular working hours.
-Students working full or nearly full time, or students who have concerns about their ability to maintain a flexible schedule, should speak with one of the members of the Clinic faculty before seeking to enroll in the class.
-In addition, to avoid conflicts of interest, students may not participate in the Clinic while working for the criminal or juvenile divisions of the State's Attorney's Office, or the juvenile division of the Public Defender's Office.
+Students working full or nearly full time, or students who have concerns about their ability to maintain a flexible schedule, should speak with one of the members of the Clinic faculty before enrolling in the class.
+In addition, to avoid conflicts of interest, students may not participate in the Clinic while working for the criminal or juvenile divisions of the State's Attorney's Office, or the juvenile division of the Cook County Public Defender's Office.

 * Students in the Clinic for the first time must enroll for four credits and will be expected to participate fully in the classroom component.
 Students enrolling for a second semester will be expected to participate bi-weekly in the seminar; normally, students repeating the Clinic for a second semester take the course for three credits, but other options are available with permission of the instructor.